meg2993/react-project-2025/README.md

 # react-project-2025
-Repo for learning and implementing ReactJS
+Repo for learning and building ReactJS app